Webhooks · Consent Status

-Consent Status Event - API Guide v2.1
+Consent Status Event — API Guide 3 min read

-Prerequisites
+01 Prerequisites

 Before receiving a Consent Status Event, ensure the following requirements are met:

-Registered Application The application must be created within the Trust Framework and assigned the appropriate role as defined in Roles.
+• Registered Application — the application must be created within the Trust Framework and assigned the appropriate role as defined in Roles.

-Valid Encryption Certificate An active encryption certificate must be issued and registered in the Trust Framework to receive the event as an encrypted JWE.
+• Valid Encryption Certificate — an active encryption certificate must be issued and registered in the Trust Framework to receive the event as an encrypted JWE.

-How It Works
+02 How It Works

 Events are sent for both Bank Data Sharing and Bank Service Initiation consents.
 The Data object mirrors the full consent resource at the time of the status change.